Tiberian Hebrew: Sources

 Today's Hebrew grammar books do not teach the Tiberian Hebrew that was described by the early grammarians.
 The prevailing view is that of David Qimḥi's system of dividing the graphic signs into "short" and "long" vowels.
-The values assigned to the Tiberian vowel signs reveals a Sephardi tradition of pronunciation (the dual quality of qameṣ (אָ) as //a//, //o//; the pronunciation of simple shva (אְ) as //ɛ̆//).
+The values assigned to the Tiberian vowel signs reveals a Sephardi tradition of pronunciation (the dual quality of qameṣ (אָ) as //a//, //o//; the pronunciation of simple shewa (אְ) as //ɛ̆//).

 The phonology of Tiberian Hebrew can be gleaned from the collation of various sources: